jonathanphill/jonathanphill/README.md

 - 👋 Hi, I’m @jonathanphill
 - 👀 I’m interested in Wed Development
-- 🌱 I’m currently also trying learn Python
+- 🌱 I’m currently also trying to learn Python
 - 💞️ I’m looking to collaborate on Wed Dev Projects